 In the last few years, cosmetology schools have started giving manicures as much attention as hair and makeup.
 Runways and fashion weeks now highlight nail trends every year, and for 2020, there’s another wave that celebrity designers love to show off on the runway.
 These styles will look perfect for your next big event, so learn about them by reading on.

+Cuticle Cuff The next trend that’s slowly making its way into runways and red carpets is an accessory called the cuticle cuff.
+It’s a gold, silver, or bronze wire that manicurists use to outline your nails.
+This small detail adds a stylish flair to your final look since metallic colors have proven to be timeless accents for different shades.
+Designer brand Tibi is one of the first ones to feature them at a fashion week.
+They painted the models’ short, square nails with muted colors, and paired them with irregularly shaped wire loops.
+The avant-garde take on the aesthetic was the idea of renowned manicurist Jin Soon Choi.
 Whether you’re headed for a gala dinner, charity ball, or any other evening affair, there’s always a fashionable way to do your nails.
 Get in touch with the Hollywood Institute of Beauty Careers to help you decide on what design to wear.
 Their team of professionals from cosmetology schools in Hollywood, FL, can surely pull off these stylish trends, helping you with your hair and makeup, too!